allenday/nanostream-dataflow/README.md

 # Collections name prefix of the Firestore database that will be used for writing results
 FIRESTORE_COLLECTION_NAME_PREFIX=new_scanning
-# (OPTIONAL) Firestore database document name that will be used for writing statistic results.
-You can specify it otherwise it will be generated automatically
+# (OPTIONAL) Firestore database document name prefix that will be used for writing statistic results
-FIRESTORE_STATISTIC_DOCUMENT_NAME=statistic_document
+FIRESTORE_DOCUMENT_NAME_PREFIX=statistic_document
 ```
 If you run the pipeline in the `resistance_genes` mode you should add additional argument with path of file stored in the GCS.
 With a placeholder name `$FILES_BUCKET` add next argument:
 ```